Ultimate Guide to Dropbox Differential Sync

 Step 1.
 Download, install and run CBackup.
 Create a CBackup account and sign in.

 Step 2.
-Click My Storage on the left side, and click + Add Cloud button, then choose Dropbox and hit Add.
+Click My Storage on the left side, click Add Clouds button, then choose Dropbox and hit Add.
 Then follow the on-screen guide to allow CBackup to access your Dropbox files.

 Step 3.
-Select the Backup Tasks tab, and then press + New Task button to backup files to Dropbox.
+Select the Backup tab, and then press Backup PC to Public Cloud button to backup files to Dropbox.

 Step 4.
-Specify the Task Name, and click Add Source button to choose folders you want to backup to Dropbox.
-Hit Add Destination button to choose Single Cloud > Dropbox as the target location.
+Specify the Task Name, and choose folders you want to backup to Dropbox.
+Then, select Dropbox as the target location.

 Step 5.
-Tap Settings at the bottom of the window, tick Enable schedule backup option, specify the time you want to backup folders to Dropbox, and click OK.
+Tap Settings at the bottom of the window, tick Set a backup schedule for automated backup option, specify the time you want to backup folders to Dropbox, and click OK.

 Step 6.
 Press the Start Backup button to start your scheduled backup task.